Chart Color Schemes

 Bolton Point has a typical household mix, with a fairly typical median household size

-Family households constitute 72.1% of all households, consisting of 22.8% couples with children, 28.5% couples without children, and 19.7% single parent families.
-Non-family households comprise the remaining 27.9%, with lone person households at 26.2% and group households making up 1.5% of the total.
-The median household size is 2.5 people, aligning with the Rest of NSW average.
+Family households constitute 72.1% of all households, including 22.8% couples with children, 28.5% couples without children, and 19.7% single parent families.
+Non-family households comprise the remaining 27.9%, with lone person households at 26.2% and group households making up 1.5%.
+The median household size is 2.5 people, which aligns with the average for the Rest of NSW.

 Frequently Asked Questions - Households